ChampTiravat/alphabet/README.md

 # :zap: Alphabet :zap:
-Alphabet is an experimental full-stack blogging system powered by Go, Redis and PostgreSQL
+Alphabet is a blogging system powered by Go, Redis and PostgreSQL